 Coaches facilitating the programs follow a training model focusing on age and stage development under the Canadian Sport for Life Long Term Athletic Development model (LTAD).

-Director of Teams and Team Events
+Director of Access and Awareness

 Chris Murdoch, 3rd Dan